This post may contain affiliate links. I may receive commissions from purchases made through links in this post.

 Hearts from Cloud and Snow is being shy

 Heat – After no white was showing we popped the yarn in the dishes in the oven at 350 degrees for 45 minutes.
-When the yarn comes out the surrounding water was clear.
+(I would try a lower heat next time for a longer amount, so you don’t risk burning the yarn) When the yarn comes out the surrounding water was clear.

 We left the yarn on the counter so it could cool to room temperature.
 Once it was all cool, we drained the water and rinsed it in room temperature water.
 I added a little bit of shampoo to help remove the vinegar smell and rinsed it out.